 Create and run your package by clicking the corresponding buttons in the title bar.
 You can check your package status on the Monitor tab.
 Uploading a result CSV will help you to visually check updated records.

-- As you see everything is quite simple and easy to configure.
-The same way you can mass update any Salesforce fields or objects you need to.
+As you see, everything is quite simple and easy to configure.
+In the same way, you can mass update any Salesforce fields or objects you need to.

 Simple Step-by-Step Instruction